tsugiproject/tsugi-build/ami/README.md

 an autoscaling group that uses that launch configuration.
 You can't edit a Launch Configuration but you can copy a Launch Config and make a new one to tweak.

-A good testing trick as you make and test new launch configurations is to edit the ASG and switch from desired=1, min=1, max=1 and desired=0, min=0, max=0 to bring the instances up and down.
+Once you have a new launch configuration, go into your Target Group and edit it to point to the new launch configuration.
+Then go into Auto Scaling Group -> Instance Management and detatch instances running the old configuration and have Amazon build a replacement instance.
+The replacement instances should come up with the new configuration.

+You can ssh into those new instances to poke around and verify things like PHP version, etc.

 References
 ----------